 Traditional Xhosa dancers performed every day of the Congress.
 Two new fundraising strategies for African Protected Areas.

 My Acre of Africa. – A new internet-based, public fundraising strategy for Southern African parks, protected areas and local communities.

 African protected Areas Initiative – A new strategy announced, to be developed and launched at 5th World Parks Congress in Durban in June 2003.
 This is an initiative of numerous internationals agencies, funders and NGOs to address the need for more finance for all African protected areas.

-Dr Ian McCullum, author, psychiatrist, wikderness trail leader — speaking to the issue of peresonal growth programmes in wilderness areas.
+Dr Ian McCallum, author, psychiatrist, wilderness trail leader — speaking to the issue of personal growth programs in wilderness areas.

 Conservation Education, Private Sector Support